aammsst/Classic-Tetris-in-JavaScript/README.md

 # Classic Tetris in JavaScript
-A web app for playing Tetris, inspired in Nintendo64's Tetris.
+A web app for playing Tetris, inspired in Nes' Tetris.

 The colors are those of the 9th level in the game, it does have some bugs that I'm working on.